tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 By default Hibernate instantiates entity classes by invoking their default constructor.
-Entity instantiation is intercepted by overriding ``EntityPersister#instantiate()``; the instantiation itself is then delegated to the :abbr:`EntityFactory (ch.tocco.nice2.persist.hibernate.pojo.EntityFactory)`.
+Entity instantiation is intercepted by overriding ``EntityPersister#instantiate()``; the instantiation itself is then delegated to the :nice:`EntityFactory <ch/tocco/nice2/persist/hibernate/pojo/EntityFactory>`.
-The :abbr:`EntityFactory (ch.tocco.nice2.persist.hibernate.pojo.EntityFactory)` injects services into
+The :nice:`EntityFactory <ch/tocco/nice2/persist/hibernate/pojo/EntityFactory>` injects services into
 the created entities, tracks new entities and invokes listeners.

 Before the entity factory is called it is verified whether the entity to be created belongs to the current